danielgamage/Font-Weight-Distributions/README.md

 # Font Weight Distributions

 ## Building Data
-if you'd like to fetch a new dataset, you must have a `config.js` file in the root.
+if you'd like to fetch a new dataset, you must have a `config.js` file in the `scripts/` folder next to `getData.js`.
 It should have a structure like this:

 ```
 module.exports = {